 Although most charges were eventually dropped, The Sydney Morning Herald published the names, occupations and addresses of those arrested in full, outing many and causing some to lose their jobs.

-This was the authorities attempt to keep the community in line, but Sydney’s gays and lesbians would not get back in line.
-Little did those witnessing and partaking in the march know, this was to be the start of Mardi Gras and would become a defining moment in the country’s gay rights history.
+This was the authorities' attempt to keep the community in line, but Sydney’s gays and lesbians would not get back in line.
+Little did those witnessing and partaking in the march know, this was to be the start of Mardi Gras and would become a defining moment not only in Australia's LGBTQI rights history, but a defining moment in the cultural heritage of Australia.